blackhammer116/import-knowledge-package/README.md

 - `python-dotenv`: Management of environment variables.
 - `tqdm`: Progress bars for batch processing.

+---

 ## License

-MIT License.
-See the LICENSE file for more details.
+This project is licensed under the Apache License 2.0.
+See [LICENSE](LICENSE) file for details.